h1romas4/m5stack-chipstream/README.md

 ## TODO

-- [ ] The transfer of PCM waveforms from Rust to C is shifted depending on the memory state.
-(Is it due to alignment?)
+- [x] The transfer of PCM waveforms from Rust to C is shifted depending on the memory state.
+(Is it due to int16_t alignment?)
 - [ ] There is no interface to stop playback.

 ## Build